Huanghuacheng Great Wall Of China - Full guide to the GW’s lakeside section

 Before I keep going, I may just say that getting around Beijing is easy.

-Way easier than London.
 And I’m talking out of my own experience.
 We were using the metro quite often and didn’t take one single taxi.
-We stayed in Sanlitun neighbourhood that is close to the Dongzhimen station, and about 8km from Tiananmen Square.
+We stayed in Sanlitun neighborhood that is close to the Dongzhimen station, and about 8km from Tiananmen Square.

 So to get to the Great Wall of China Huanghuacheng: